emin-grbo/WWDCLounges/index.md

 Are you able to give some indication of why the semantic background colors from UIKit are missing?
 We only have `Color.background` as opposed to the main varying alternatives, and it's annoying to have to wrap them repeatedly.

 ### A:
 A goal for us is that the Color and other API we provide works great on all platforms.
 So there are often other APIs to help get those effects: for instance GroupBox on iOS will produce the stacking (secondary and so on) system background colors, and on macOS gives you a similar effect but using the more platform appropriate group box (9-part) artwork instead of colors at all.
-The new .primary, .secondary, .tertiary, .quaternary shape styles are similar in that they also work across platforms and now can correctly give the correct vibrant rendering effect on top of materials :smile:
+The new .primary, .secondary, .tertiary, .quaternary shape styles are similar in that they also work across platforms and now can correctly give the correct vibrant rendering effect on top of materials
 So while we might not add a Color for everything that UIKit has, we do want to make sure we have coverage for those design concepts. (so specific feedbacks on things that are missing are always appreciated!)

-Things like label , secondaryLabel, etc are all achievable using those shape styles above and are even smarter in those material contexts :slightly_smiling_face: , i.e. .foregroundStyle(.secondary)
+Things like label , secondaryLabel, etc are all achievable using those shape styles above and are even smarter in those material contexts, i.e. .foregroundStyle(.secondary)

 ---